Bangor Tours & Activities

 Moose are most active in the early morning and early evening hours.
 Just before sunset moose will roam in search of saplings or salt.
 Moose are vegetarians and often seek out the young saplings.

-48 HOURS MINIMUM ADVANCE BOOKING REQUIRED.
-This tour does NOT include hotel pick up.
+48 Hours Minimum Advance Booking Required.
+This tour does not include hotel pick up.
+Check-in is at the tour office on Main Street in Bingham, Maine (details on E-Ticket).
 Please order online or call to order or for more information.

 Your Reservations Cart is empty